orangeX6/React-Testing/readme.md

 Using roles with React Testing Library (RTL) is a good practice as it helps to decouple the test logic from the implementation details of the component.
 By using roles, you can write more resilient tests that are less likely to break when the implementation of the component changes.

+> Note: Even though roles are preferred sometimes it might be difficult to query for them.
+Don't be obsessed and spend only a few mins trying to find the role, else use test id instead.

 ## 1. Prefer `role` over `testId`

 Instead of using specific test IDs (`data-testid`) to access elements, try to use roles whenever possible.
 Roles allow you to define the purpose of an element within the context of the component, making the tests more meaningful and easier to understand.
 For example, you might use roles like `button`, `input`, `form`, `heading`, etc.